Red Flags That Show You’re Economically Illiterate (Without Knowing It)

 Confuses the Debt with the Deficit

-When someone uses “debt” and “deficit” like they mean the same thing, it’s clear they’re repeating headlines without understanding the basics.
-A deficit is what gets added in a single year.
-Debt is the total that’s piled up over time.
+Plenty of people toss around “debt” and “deficit” like they mean the same thing.
+They don’t.
+The deficit is what gets added in a single year.
+The debt is the total that’s piled up over decades.

 Related Video: Smart Financial Planning Helps You AVOID DANGEROUS Money Mistakes